Reed-CompBio/spras/docs/tutorial/intermediate.rst

 SPRAS computes pairwise jaccard similarity between pathway outputs to measure how much overlap exists between their reconstructed subnetworks.
 The heatmap visualizes how similar the output pathways are between algorithms and their parameter settings.
+Higher similarity values indicate that pathways share many of the same edges, while lower values suggest distinct reconstructions.

 .. image:: ../_static/images/jaccard-heatmap.png
    :alt: Jaccard heatmap of the overlap between pathway outputs